Home >> Electronics >> Communication System >> Secondary Line Constants

 The wave length can define by the following ways.

-• The distance covered by one cycle of the wave travelling along the transmission line is known as wave length for that frequency the E.M waves
+• The distance covered by one cycle of the wave travelling along the transmission line is known as wavelength for that frequency the E.M waves

 • The distance between two success peaks of the positive half cycles or negative half cycle along the surface of the transmission line is known as wave length.